SMARTPHONE ADDICTION FACTS & PHONE USAGE STATISTICS

 - The average user will tap, swipe, click their phone 2,617 times a day

-- Out of 18-29 year old smartphone owners surveyed, 22% check their phone every few minutes, 51% check a few times an hour
+- Out of 18-29-year-old smartphone owners surveyed, 22% check their phone every few minutes, 51% check a few times an hour

 Cell Phone Usage Statistics

 We can all agree that, in general, people are spending too much time on their phones, but how much time are we actually spending consuming content on our mobile devices?
-There has been multiple surveys carried out around the world which shows that every country has a different level of daily use, below are the countries in order by the average time from all sources.
+There have been multiple surveys carried out around the world which shows that every country has a different level of daily use, below are the countries in order by the average time from all sources.